-- 1 tsp peperoncino or red pepper flakes
+- 1 pinch peperoncino or red pepper flakes

-In a medium bowl, combine the lemons, half of the mint, the peperoncino, and the olive oil.
-Season with salt and toss well.
-Set aside to marinate for at least 1 hour.
+- In a medium bowl, combine the lemons, half of the mint, the peperoncino, garlic, vinegar, and the olive oil.
+Season with salt and pepper and toss well.
+Set aside to marinate for at least 2 hours.
 Serve garnished with the remaining mint.